Castration in dogs

 The general guidelines are:

-• Dogs weighing less than 10kg could likely be castrated at 6 months of age.
+• Dogs weighing less than 10kg: may be suitable for castration from around 6 months old.

-• Dogs weighing more than 10kg could be castrated at around 14-18 months of age.
+• Dogs weighing more than 10kg: may be suitable for castration from around 14-18 months of age.

-• For giant breeds, castration is recommended around 18-24 months of age.
+• For giant breeds, castration is usually not recommended before 18-24 months of age.

 How to care for your castrated dog

 The recovery period for a routine castration is generally 10 to 14 days.
-This period may be longer depending on your pet’s age and other health issues.
+This period may be longer depending on your pet's age and whether they have any other health issues.

 Aftercare includes:

-• Giving painkiller medications prescribed by your local vets
+• Giving painkiller medications prescribed by your local vet.

-• A buster collar (cone) or pet medical suit may be necessary to prevent licking of the surgical wound
+• Using a buster collar (cone) or pet medical suit may be necessary to prevent licking of the surgical wound.

 When to worry after castration?